outpexgames/Lumos/README.md

   * Discord Contact Information: Discord Tag: AirFusion™#1243

 # Note/Notes
-  When self-hosting PowerBot, we recommend downloading the MASTER branch, as that is the latest stable version.
+  When self-hosting PowerBot, we recommend downloading the latest release under the releases tab.
+As that is the most stable version.